 No it isn’t.
 It’s wildly different.
 In fact, Beetlejuice is kind of the movie but fixed and with bad music.
 I wish Michael Keaton got the same amount of screentime that what’s his name got stage time

 It really is a damn shame.
 Beetlejuice is the best character in the movie and yet he gets 15 minutes of screentime.
-And in that 15 minutes, Keaton kills it so fucking hard that it became an iconic and recognizable character for 35 fucking years.
+And in that 15 minutes, Keaton kills it so fricking hard that it became an iconic and recognizable character for 35 fricking years.
 I’m glad he’s getting another bite at the apple with the sequel, but I’m sure it will be shit.
 He will be great, but Tim Burton forgot how to make good movies decades ago

 It’s a terribly lazy look, but the guy playing him actually does a good job.
 He’s not doing a bad Keaton impression, either.
 He kind of reminds me of the cartoon version of the character